SKIL 6055/6056: Graduate Writing I

 Visual: Animated video narrated by Emily Dahlen, Office of Academic Support Program Director.

 Audio: Emily Dahlen: Are you a master’s or doctoral student new to scholarly reading and writing?
 Do you have difficulty understanding and summarizing journal articles in your own words?
 Would you like writing feedback to assist your progress in other courses?

-Graduate Writing I: Basic Composition Skills (CAEX 6055/6056) guides you through the beginning stages of entering the academic conversation in your field.
+Graduate Writing I: Basic Composition Skills (SKIL 6055/6056) guides you through the beginning stages of entering the academic conversation in your field.
 Topics covered in the 6-week course include

 Specifically, in Discussions, you practice drafting a research article summary, thus developing skills that are essential to understanding and explaining research.
 Initial posts are due on Day 4 and responses on Day 6 each week.